hphelion/documentation/devplatform/1.2/windows/windows_glazier_reference_guide.md

 It is recommended to set these environment variables using the OpenStack RC file from the target environment.
 This can be obtained in Horizon, under Project-&gt;Compute-&gt;Access & Security-&gt;API Access-&gt;**Download OpenStack RC File**.

-For an example on how to use Glazier to create a Windows image, see <a href="/helion/devplatform/1.2/windows/enabling_windows">Enabling Windows</a>.

 ## Command-line arguments {#commandline}

 Syntax: <code>create-glazier</code>